-Note: A flat threshold may be required for the opening.
+Note: A threshold may be required for the opening.
 This threshold may or may not have been provided by Overly.
 Refer to shop drawings as to if one is required, and who may have supplied it.
 Thresholds must have smooth, flush top surfaces.
 No textured or fluted thresholds permitted.

-H. If one is required, measure the jamb opening width, cut and install at this time between the frame jambs, as shown on the approved shop drawings.
-Notch as required at stops of the frame, if necessary.
+H. If one is required, measure jamb opening width, cut and install at this time between the frame jambs, as shown on the drawings.
+Do not notch threshold for retainers.
 The threshold should be set in dense mastic or acoustical sealant.